 - Open Wolf Sheep Predation if it's not open already. - Press "setup" and "go" and let the model run for about 100 ticks.
 (The tick count is shown above the view.)
-Stop the model by pressing the "go" button. - Q. What happened to the sheep over time? - Turn the "grass?" switch on.
+Stop the model by pressing the "go" button. - Q. What happened to the sheep over time? - Select the model version sheep-wolves-grass.
 Press "setup" and "go" and let the model run for a similar amount of time as before. - Q What did the switch do?
 Was the outcome the same as your previous run?